City of Terrace Safety Plan – COVID-19

 3. Clean Work Areas

-- Employees will dispose of their own garbage from their work area, break area, and/or from their work vehicle after use;
+- Employees will dispose of their own garbage from their work area, break table and/or from their vehicle after use;

 - Employees will clean their own dishes after use;